ever-guild/techradar/data/about.md

 #### The quadrants are:

-- **City Networks** — These projects create physical communities that are connected and governed through digital infrastructure, such as blockchain or DAOs.
-Example: CityDAO, CabinDAO
+- **Protocols** — Key protocols and standards ensuring security, decentralization and interoperability
-- **Virtual Legal Spaces** — Fully digital communities offering citizenship, governance, and jurisdiction through online platforms and blockchain technology.
-Example: Bitnation, Nation3
+- **Governance** — Physical and digital spaces, economic or political zones within existing states that enjoy a high level of autonomy
-- **Micro-Society Units** — Small physical or virtual entities striving for independence and sovereignty.
-Example: Liberland, Sealan
+- **Infrastructure** — Technologies and platforms for deploying and maintaining the infrastructural of network state
-- **Autonomous Regions** — Economic or political zones within existing states that enjoy a high level of autonomy, often with their own legal and economic frameworks.
-Example: ZEDEs in Honduras, Seasteading Institute
+- **Community** — Communities and tools for building communities whose purpose is certain aspects of the implementation of the network state

 Here are four possible stages that a network state project might go through: